Cabbage poriyal recipe with step by step photos – Lightly spiced, sauteed and steamed cabbage recipe from South Indian cuisine. A vegan recipe.

 Most poriyal recipes are easy and quick to prepare.
 Even a beginner can make them easily.

 You can serve it as a side dish with sambar-rice or rasam-rice combo.
 Or you can have it with roti, plain paratha or lachha paratha or with bread slices.
+It can also be packed in the lunch box.

-How to make cabbage poriyal
+How to make Cabbage Poriyal

 1. Peel and remove the top skin from the cabbage.
 Rinse.
 Quarter the cabbage and blanch in hot water for 5 to 10 minutes.
 Then shred cabbage or chop it.
-I used 350 grams cabbage, which yielded 4 cups tightly packed shredded cabbage.

 Preparing tempering